 Who Is Jesus Christ?

-Jesus Christ is the literal Son of God.
-As such, He was uniquely qualified to be the Savior of mankind—a role He was called to fulfill even before earth’s creation.
+Jesus Christ was miraculously born of Mary, a virgin, in Bethlehem of Judea.
+He is the literal Son of God.
+Though we are all spirit children of our Heavenly Father, Christ was the firstborn in the spirit and the Only Begotten Son of the Father in the flesh.
+As such, He was uniquely qualified to be the Savior of mankind—a role He was called to fulfill even before the earth’s creation.

-Each of these talks speaks of Christ to help you learn and ponder more about our Redeemer.
+Each of these talks teaches of Christ and will help you learn and ponder more about the Redeemer.
 Who is Jesus Christ?
 He is our perfect example.
 He lives, and He is the Savior of the world.

 BLOG POSTWhat Mary Magdalene Saw

-What Is the Atonement, and Why Do I Need It?
+What Is the Atonement, and Why Do I Need Christ's Grace?

-In the last days of His life, Christ would endure the Atonement.
+During the last week of His life, Christ would perform the Atonement for the salvation of all people.
+The week began with His triumphal entry into the city of Jerusalem.
+He cleansed the temple, taught using parables, and instituted the sacrament before He made the journey to Gethsemane, where He suffered for the sins and shortcomings of each of God’s children.
 Because sin separates us from God, we must be cleansed if we are ever to live in His presence again.
 This cleansing was not possible without Christ, who gave His sinless life for all mankind, submitting Himself to the will of the Father.

 These talks discuss Christ’s infinite yet intimate Atonement.
 They illustrate the majesty of His sacrifice and explain how we can more fully apply it in our own lives.
 They teach that Christ has already paved the road of repentance; all we need to do is follow it.